-Section 7 sets out a new Foster Carer Relief council tax scheme for 2018-19 and an amendment to the existing Care Leavers Relief scheme.
+Section 7 shows the detailed, statutory council tax calculations including a new Foster Carer Relief council tax scheme for 2018-19 and an amendment to the existing Care Leavers Relief scheme.
 It also seeks approval for the Council to participate in the London Business Rates Pilot Pool in 2018-19.
-This section will show the detailed, statutory council tax calculations in the final version of the budget report to be considered by Executive on 1st February 2018 and Council on 22nd February 2018.